Kiefersfelden

-Kiefersfelden is a municipality with about 7,000 inhabitants located in the district of Rosenheim in Bavaria, southern Germany, on the border with Tyrol, Austria.
+Kiefersfelden (/de/) is a municipality with about 7,000 inhabitants located in the district of Rosenheim in Bavaria, southern Germany, on the border with Tyrol, Austria.

 Geography

 Geographical location

 Kiefersfelden is located in the foothills of the Alps, in the Bavarian part of the Unterinntal, at an altitude of about 484 m ASL.

 The local rivers are the Inn and the Kieferbach.